From abundance, all benefits flow

 WHO WE ARE

-The New Zealand Rock Lobster Industry Council Ltd (NZ RLIC) serves as the central representative and service agency for the commercial rock lobster fishing industry.
-Our primary goal is to advocate for outcomes that benefit our stakeholders and ensure the health of New Zealand’s rock lobster fisheries.
-We collaborate with government, tangata whenua, environmental groups, and other marine stakeholders to address shared challenges.
+The NZ Rock Lobster Industry Council Ltd (NZ RLIC) is the representative body and central service agency for the commercial rock lobster fishing industry.
+We collaborate with local and central government, tangata whenua, environmental groups, and other marine stakeholders to address shared challenges and advance the interests of the fishery.

-Our Purpose
+Our Role

-The NZ Rock Lobster Industry Council works to ensure fair and equitable access to rock lobster fisheries, manage harvests within Total Allowable Commercial Catch (TACC) and legal limits, and maximise the economic and social returns for the sector.
+NZ Rock Lobster Industry Council advocate for outcomes that benefit our stakeholders and ensure the health of New Zealand’s rock lobster fisheries.
+We work to ensure fair and equitable access to rock lobster fisheries, manage harvests within Total Allowable Commercial Catch (TACC) and legal limits, and maximise the economic and social returns for the sector.
 We promote a culture that respects individual rights while upholding shared responsibilities across all users of the fishery.

 Our Vision